- Signs & Symptoms

 - Contamination can occur at many stages of food preparation such as harvesting, processing, storing, shipping, cooking, or serving.

-- Contamination can occur when food handlers do not properly clean their hands before working with or serving food (infection spread by the fecal-oral route).
+- Contamination can occur when food handlers do not properly clean their hands before working with or serving food (an infection spread by the fecal-oral route).

-- Often, Escherichia coli (I), Staphylococcus are the types of bacterium that lead to the contamination of the food.
-Other bacterium that cause food poisoning are Campylobacter, Vibrio cholerae (that bacterium that causes cholera), Salmonella, Listeria, botulism, and Shigella.
-Some bacterium also produce toxins in the contaminated foods that cause the disease.
+- Often, Escherichia coli (I) and Staphylococcus are the types of bacteria that lead to the contamination of food.
+Other bacteria that cause food poisoning are Campylobacter, Vibrio cholerae (that bacterium that causes cholera), Salmonella, Listeria, botulism, and Shigella.
+Some bacteria also produce toxins in the contaminated foods that cause the disease.

 - You can get this disease when you consume undercooked or raw meats, but it also has been reported after eating: